-To the extent that Congress believes the ILC exemption is no longer appropriate, we urge Congress to take action to stop the OCC's concerted campaign to reopen the nonbank bank loophole by chartering uninsured national banks.
-Congress can easily do so simply by reiterating that federal law still requires what it has always required and, despite OCC's insistence to the contrary, continues to require, namely, that national banks must be FDIC-insured in order to commence business.
+To the extent that Congress believes the ILC exemption is no longer appropriate, we urge Congress to take action to stop the OCC's efforts to reopen the nonbank bank loophole by chartering uninsured national banks.
+Congress can easily do so simply by reiterating that federal law still requires that national banks must be FDIC-insured in order to commence business.
 CSBS would be happy to consult with you as you consider legislation related to ILCs and the BHCA more generally.